Home » Prague » Prague Zoo tickets

 Depending on the number of visitors, there might be a drop in ticket prices during the winter months.

-The Zoo has many internal exhibits which are not affected by the weather outside.
+The Zoo has many internal exhibits that are not affected by the weather outside.

 Some of the animals might be kept inside because of the cold, but you will still be able to view them.